subsetpark/pantagruel/priv/reference.md

 ##### Quantifications

 **universal** and **existential** quantification is structured very similarly to comprehension forms.
-They differ in that quantification isn't contained within a list or set, and must be preceded by a **quantifier**: either `all` or `exists`, corresponding to the two types.
+They differ in that quantification isn't contained within a sequence or set, and must be preceded by a **quantifier**: either `all` or `exists`, corresponding to the two types.

 ```pantagruel
 all x : Nat, y : Nat, x > y .. (x - y) > 0.